charliewhitfield/ivoyager_table_importer/README.md

 # I, Voyager - Table Importer

-TL;DR, it imports tables like [this](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) and provides access to processed data that is statically typed, default-imputed, string-prefixed, unit-converted, and enumeration-to-integer-convered (using project- or table-defined enumerations), amongst other things.
+TL;DR: It imports tables like [this](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) and provides access to processed, statically typed data.
+Table processing imputes defaults, prefixes strings, converts floats by specified units, and converts text enumerations to integers (enumerations can be project or table-defined), amongst other things.

 ## Installation